 To build strong support systems

 When the primary support system of the family fails a person, they may feel helpless.
-Community centers are essential because they step in to fill the void at a very crucial time.
+Community centers are essential because they step in to fill the void at a very crucial time, especially if there is a lack of protected rights for transgender individuals.

 LGBT Center Awareness Day dates